anirudh20042004/python-quiz-maker/README.md

-# PROJECT:
+## PROJECT:
-This is a quiz maker project where everyone can make quizes and can also participate in that quiz.
+This project is a **Quiz Maker and Participant Application** using Python and MySQL.
+It allows users to create quizzes and participate in them.
+The application features two main functionalities:
 ## Languages used:
 .
 Python